Car-free in and around DerbyDerbyshire

 1. Explore the Derwent Valley

-- The Derwent Valley railway line also has hourly trains and costs £6.80 for a day return, allowing you to hop on and off at any stations on the way and get discounts at various attractions.
+- The Derwent Valley railway line also has regular trains, allowing you to hop on and off at any stations on the way.

 - The railway crosses the River Derwent ten times between Derby and Matlock Bath and runs beside it for much of the route, through ancient woods and fields of sheep.